ANLN Workshop at ICC 2016, Kuala Lumpur

 About the Workshop

-The goal of the workshop is to advance the development of new positioning algorithms based on short-range wireless communications as well as new position-aware procedures to enhance the efficiency of communication networks.
+The goal of the workshop is to solicit the development of new LTN methods based on short-range wireless communications as well as new location-aware procedures to enhance the efficiency of communication networks.
 It will bring together academic and industrial researchers to identify and discuss technical challenges and recent results related to localization, tracking, and navigation, as well as its connection to communication networks.

-This workshop is organized in part by the EU Specific Targeted Research Projects SELECT and WHERE2, the EU Network of Excellence NEWCOM#, the EU COST Action 1004 (Cooperative Radio Communications for Green Smart Environments), the Italian National Project GRETA, and the Austrian National Research Network SISE.
+The workshop is organized in part by the EU Network of Excellence NEWCOM#, the EU COST Action 1004 (Cooperative Radio Communications for Green Smart Environments), the Italian National Project GRETA, and the Austrian National Research Network DependableThings.

 Topics of interest